inf653sonesDaniel/sonesDanielInf653Final/readme.md

 Available at: *****************
 -------------------------------------

-GET Requests
-    /states/ - Get all states data\n
-    /states/?contig=true - Get contiguous states data (excludes AK and HI) /states/?contig=false - Get non-contiguous states data (AK and HI only) /states/:state - Get data for the specified state /states/:state/funfact - Get a random fun fact for the specified state /states/:state/capital - Get the capital of the specified state /states/:state/nickname - Get the nickname of the specified state /states/:state/population - Get the population of the specified state /states/:state/admission - Get the admission date of the specified state
+<pre> ``` GET Requests /states/ - Get all states data /states/?contig=true - Get contiguous states data (excludes AK and HI) /states/?contig=false - Get non-contiguous states data (AK and HI only) /states/:state - Get data for the specified state /states/:state/funfact - Get a random fun fact for the specified state /states/:state/capital - Get the capital of the specified state /states/:state/nickname - Get the nickname of the specified state /states/:state/population - Get the population of the specified state /states/:state/admission - Get the admission date of the specified state POST Requests /states/:state/funfact - Add fun facts to the specified state PATCH Requests /states/:state/funfact - Update a specific fun fact of the specified state DELETE Requests /states/:state/funfact - Delete a specific fun fact of the specified state ``` </pre>

-POST Requests
-    /states/:state/funfact - Add fun facts to the specified state

-PATCH Requests
-    /states/:state/funfact - Update a specific fun fact of the specified state

-DELETE Requests
-    /states/:state/funfact - Delete a specific fun fact of the specified state